-When the moving average is falling and price moves below the moving average, it is a downtrend.
+On the other hand,when the moving average is falling and price is moving below the moving average, it is a downtrend.

 Let’s take a look at the chart below;

 Taking a look at the above market chart, we are using the two moving averages.